Blue Box Transition to Producer Responsibility

 As of January 1, 2024 in Peterborough County the companies that produce blue box materials sold in Ontario will be responsible and held accountable for collecting these materials and recycling them into new products.

-Circular Materials will be responsible for the collection of blue box materials from homes and residential buildings across Ontario, including the residential portion of mixed commercial and residential properties.
+Circular Materials will be responsible for the collection of blue box materials from homes and residential buildings across Ontario.

 Circular Materials will hold contracts with collection companies to pick up the blue box material.
 Details are still being worked out on which company will be the collection contractor in Peterborough County.